Six Steps To Take When Filing An Insurance Claim

 6. Appeal an unfair insurance estimate.

-Take these six steps when you file an insurance claim.
-They help you and your agent process the claim as quickly as possible so you can return to business as normal.
-Why not take time right now, though, to review your business insurance policies.
-Ensure they provide adequate coverage for your needs.
+Take these steps when you file an insurance claim to help your agent process it as quickly as possible so you can return to business as normal.
+While you’re reviewing procedures, be sure to ask your agent about coverage gaps and whether your current policies provide adequate protection.

 Need insurance for You, Your Family or Your Business?